Hamoudz771/pdsnd_github/README.md

 ### Date created
 09/12/2022

-### Programming for Data Science Nanodegree Project 3
+### Programming for Data Science Nanodegree Project

 ### Description
-The is project is about using Git Commands on a remote repository
+The is the third project ifor Udacity's Programming for Data Science Nanodegree.
+It is about using Git Commands on a remote repository

 ### Files used
 Git documentation

-### Credits
-Udacity's classrooms
+Udacity class resources